-At MGS the focus is to continue not only to concentrate on the top end of results, but also to help and support the majority of our students to improve their performance, by achieving results that are above the state average, in most subjects.

-The range of courses in which our students performed well proves that the methods and practices chosen by our teachers were highly effective and we will continue to refine and focus on teaching strategies that are known to have a significant positive impact on student learning.
+At MGS, we focus not only on achieving top-end results but also on helping the majority of our students improve their performance, aiming for results above the state average in most subjects.
+The range of courses in which our students performed well demonstrates the effectiveness of the methods and practices chosen by our teachers.
+We will continue to refine and focus on teaching strategies known to have a significant positive impact on student learning.

-All students requested an ATAR from UAC to secure offers to Australian Universities and the majority of MGS students progressed to tertiary studies.
-Some of the courses they matriculated to were:
+All students requested an ATAR from UAC to secure offers to Australian universities, and the majority of MGS students progressed to tertiary studies.
+Some of the courses they matriculated to include:

+- Bachelor of Medical Science

+- Bachelor of Commerce and Engineering

+- Bachelor of Law

+- Bachelor of Computer Science

-Bachelor of Commerce and Engineering, Bachelor of Early Childhood Education, Bachelor of Psychology and Bachelor of Science Nursing, to name a few.
+- Bachelor of Arts, to name a few

-The School Community wishes to express their gratitude to all the teachers, students and staff for their exceptional effort in achieving these outstanding HSC results.
-It is a credit to their professionalism, commitment and dedication in providing the best possible future for our students in pursuing their tertiary studies.
+The school community wishes to express their gratitude to all the teachers, students, and staff for their exceptional effort in achieving these outstanding HSC results.
+It is a credit to their professionalism, commitment, and dedication to providing the best possible future for our students in pursuing their tertiary studies.